nathankellenicki/nuimojs/README.md

 # Nuimo.js - A Node.js library for interacting with Nuimo devices

-UPDATE 0.4.0 - Added:
+UPDATE 1.0.0 - Changed:

-* Optional UUID discovery whitelist
-* Tracking and querying of connected devices
+* Nuimo will now keep scanning after discovering a device.
+You must manually call stop() to cease.

 ### Installation